 One of the greatest challenges for schools in providing social media student support is juggling the many platforms available.
 Social media giants like Facebook and Twitter are just one place that students can seek support.
 As new platforms gain popularity, supporting them all can spread resources thin and risk incoming requests falling through the cracks.

 Thankfully, there are unified platforms providing omnichannel support for these social media accounts in one place.
-Platforms like Comm100’s omnichannel support connect all these technologies under a single console for the benefit of both students and support agents.
+Platforms like Comm100’s omnichannel support connect all these technologies under a single console for the benefit of both students and support agents, improving social media in higher education across the board.

 For students, omnichannel platforms provide responsive support that is available to them wherever they are and however they want to connect.
 For support agents, omnichannel support connects these services in a single place to improve workflow and provide student insights that otherwise wouldn’t be possible.

-Omnichannel platforms introduce features that schools can use to establish high service standards.
+Research from Sprout Social found that 41% of customers will share a bad social media experience with their network.
+To avoid this, use an omnichannel support platform to establish high service standards.
 With integrated ticketing, new social media requests can be flagged for priority and responded to appropriately.
-When a student reaches out across multiple channels, those tickets are grouped to ensure agents see the full picture and can make a unified response without repeating work.
+When a student reaches out across multiple channels, those tickets are grouped to ensure agents see the full picture without repeating work.

 Introducing ticketing also allows institutions to establish service level agreements (SLAs) for response times.
 With response expectations different across various social platforms, SLAs can be customized by assignment group and platform to ensure that response times match student expectations.

 A major reason for the shift to social media for support has been its accessibility over traditional support channels like phone.
-Unlike phone support that can require calls to be passed from one agent to another, students expect a seamless customer experience on digital channels, which can be facilitated through unified platforms.
-Social media student support often requires moving conversations from a public feed to direct messages, so channel switching becomes a delicate and important aspect of an effective social strategy.
+Phone support can often require calls to be passed from one agent to another – a top frustration emong all consumers.
+Social media student support also often requires moving conversations from a public feed to direct messages too.

 While live agent responses are the best way to connect with students, it’s not always possible to provide live chat support outside of regular business hours.
 A chatbot can fill in the gaps in your support, providing 24/7 support.
 Besides handling common questions, social chatbots can help students book appointments, pay invoices, and more.
 This immediate response can significantly improve student engagement and remedy many concerns before they become a public grievance on social media.

 Comm100 uses a unified AI chatbot, meaning that the chatbot deployed on social media can also be integrated for live chat responses on your website or in-app.
-With a single chatbot responding across platforms, the chatbot has more opportunity to “learn” which responses are best and provide the best possible experience for your students.
+With a single chatbot responding across platforms, the chatbot has more opportunity to “learn” which responses are best and provide the best student experience.

 As you continue your journey toward digital transformation, the next step is learning more about integrating social channels into your digital support strategy.
 For a more in-depth look at navigating the complexity of social media student support, we’ve put together an eBook for higher education institutions.
 You can download below: